Dependency Engine for Deep Learning¶

 Random Number Generation¶

-Random number generators, which are commonly used in machine learning, pose interesting challenges for a dependency engine.
+Random number generators, which are commonly used in machine learning, pose interesting challenges for dependency engines.
 Consider the following example:

 In this example, we are generating random numbers in a sequence.
 Although it seems that the two random number generations can be parallelized, this is usually not the case.
 A pseudo-random number generator (PRNG) is not thread-safe because it might cause some internal state to mutate when generating a new number.
 Even if the PRNG is thread-safe, it is preferable to serialize number generation, so we can get reproducible random numbers.